LLNL/merlin/docs/user_guide/configuration/index.md

 The broker is responsible for queuing the tasks and delivering them to the appropriate worker processes.
 It allows for the decoupling of the task producer and the task consumer, enabling a more scalable and flexible architecture.

 [Celery supports various message brokers](https://docs.celeryq.dev/en/stable/getting-started/backends-and-brokers/index.html), including [RabbitMQ](https://www.rabbitmq.com/), [Redis](https://redis.io/), and others.
 You can configure Celery to use a specific broker based on your requirements (although we suggest using RabbitMQ).

-See the [Broker](#the-broker-section) section below for more information on configuring your broker.
+See the [Configuring the Broker and Results Backend](#configuring-the-broker-and-results-backend) section below for more information on configuring your broker.

 ### What is a Results Backend?